 You have probably heard the rule that in order to maintain healthy hair you must trim your hair every 6-8 weeks.
 Well, this is not exactly true.
 If you think about it, everyone’s hair type is different and grows differently.
 There are also other variables that affect how often you should get a trim, such as your scalp condition and any medical problems.
 This means that not everyone should stick to the same trimming schedule.

-Making the trip to the barber to remove split ends is essential though.
+Making the trip to remove split ends is essential though.
 They can cause breakage if they are left intact, but they do not necessarily have to be removed in that 6-8 week time frame.
-The best way to know how often you should get a trim is to talk to your barber.
+The best way to know how often you should get a trim is to talk to your barber or hairstylist.
 And if you’re buzzing your entire head, try not to go too frequently.

 Make sure to eat a balanced diet on a daily basis.
 Fill your diet with iron-rich food, like leafy greens, nuts, and legumes.
 Iron is great for hair growth because it transports oxygen to your roots.
 Try to include more protein, like fish, as keratin is a protein that is a building block for hair.
 Consider taking a multivitamin to fill any nutritional gaps that you may not be able to fill with diet alone.